 We use a risk-based assessment to determine how to respond appropriately.
 When making a decision, we consider the severity of the breach.
 We also consider the degree to which the offender is responsible, their attitude to compliance, and the public interest.
 Some enforcement actions require us to meet a higher standard of evidence of a breach, which may also influence what enforcement action we take.
 We follow a regulatory policy and, when applicable, prosecution guidelines.
 We use these to decide how to respond to breaches of water laws.
 This ensures consistency and fairness in our actions.

-For more information on how we respond to water law breaches, visit our FAQs section.
+For more information on how we respond to water law breaches, read our FAQ factsheet

 Stop-work orders and directions